incubyte/incubyte.github.io/content/blog/one-year-of-incubyte.md

 {{< figure src="/images/2021/07/3--2-.jpg" caption="Workcation in the mountains" >}}

-One of our teammate, Akshay, went on a month-long work-cation to remote Uttarakhand mountains!
+One of our teammates, Akshay, went on a month-long work-cation to remote Uttarakhand mountains!
 All whilst leading a team of six, developing, and releasing super-duper high-quality working software.
 We just asked him to bring us some fresh mountain air in exchange.

 Some of our tactics to make remote working fun and sustainable: